Tomella/elvis-placenames/documentation/runbook.md

 From least to most complex the application can be described by these parts
 * Static web content served over Apache HTTP server as a numer of single page applications (SPA) using:
    * AngularJS for application framework
-   * Leaflet < 1 for map rendering
+   * Leaflet > 1 for map rendering
    * Bootstrap for look and feel
-   * D3JS for graph plotting
    * Ahngular UI Bootstrap library for richer UI
    * Explorer maps for consistant map configuration
    * Explorer UI for Explorer or Elvis common look and feel

 The client SPA's talk directly to FME services and all end points are configured via the configuration files contained within the resources/config directory, typically named to match function.
+Microservices are consumed from the fsdf-elvis project via proxy configuration so that they look local. server.js is the development server with the needed microservices included.

 ## System characteristics